 03 of 13

 The two day Hemis Festival commemorates the birth of Guru Padmasambhava, who founded Tantric Buddhism in Tibet.
 There's traditional music, colorful masked dances, and a fair full of striking handicrafts.
-See Photos of the Hemis Festival and plan your trip with this Leh Ladakh Travel Guide.
+Plan your trip with this Leh Ladakh Travel Guide.

 - When: July 3-4, 2017.